 The 2005 Act requires public bodies to bring the preparation of their Gaelic Language Plans to the attention of all interested parties.
-The Scottish Land Commission will consult publicly on the draft of its Gaelic Language Plan and will take representations made to it into account during the consultation process.
-The draft plan will be promoted through the Commission's various media channels including social media, newsletters and media releases and the public will be invited to comment on the draft via email or letter.
+The Scottish Land Commission consulted publicly on the draft of its Gaelic Language Plan and took representations made to it into account during the consultation process.
+Results of this consultation can be found in Appendix B. The draft plan was promoted through the Commission's various media channels including social media, newsletters and media releases and the public was invited to comment on the draft via email or letter.